FIRST EDITION: OCTOBER 2025

 - Pathway to Doctorate

-- Degree Type: Official degree from Mondragon Unibertsitatea, offered by the Faculty of Gastronomic Sciences – Basque Culinary Center
+- Degree Type: Official Degree from Mondragon Unibertsitatea, offered by the Faculty of Gastronomic Sciences – Basque Culinary Center

 - Degree: Master’s Degree in Food Fermentation